 Insulated siding is vital for home performance.
 The truth is that other material options of cladding won’t insulate your home as efficiently, which includes uninsulated vinyl.

 While wood is a natural insulator, the problem arises when it is not properly maintained.
-Without regular maintenance, wood cannot provide the insulation benefits that you would expect.
+Without regular maintenance, wood cannot provide the insulation benefits that you would expect which means having to throw away and rent a dumpster to remove all the wood.

 The Surprising Trouble With Studs (Wood & Metal)